Existance29/pymacauto/README.md

 # Complex mac macro

-A wrapper written in python for several automation libraries to create a all-in-one library for complex macros
+A wrapper written in python for several automation libraries alongside custom functions to create a all-in-one library for complex macros

 ## Requirements
 - Platform: MacOS 10.15 and later